telerik/maui-docs/knowledge-base/styling-weekend-days-radscheduler-monthview-net-maui.md

 - How can I apply custom styling to weekend days in the Scheduler `MonthView`?
 - Is there a way to differentiate weekend and weekday styles in .NET MAUI Scheduler?
 - What property should be used for day styling in `MonthViewDefinition` of `RadScheduler`?
+- How to preserve the special weekend day styling when migrating the `RadScheduler`` from Xamarin to MAUI?
+- How to replace the `SpecialSlotStyleSelector` property when migrating the `RadScheduler` from Xamarin to MAUI?

 ## Solution